doumart/react-native-version-increment/README.md

 - **`--major`** _(flag)_ - Increment major and reset minor and patch.
 - **`--version`** _(String)_ - Specify a version and ignore flags.
 - **`--help`** _(flag)_ - Shows the help.

+### IMPORTANT

+This script will not work if your project doesn't have at least 1 tag